• Skip to primary navigation

 • Divide the batter between the 2 cans, tapping them on the counter to level out the batter.
 Cover the top of each can with foil, secured tightly around the sides.

 • Put the cans in a large pot on the stove with water halfway up the cans.
 I weigh the cans down with small plates, to help seal the cans while the bread steams.
-The tighter the seal, the better the steaming.
+The tighter the seal, the more effective the steaming.

 • Cover the pot and bring the water to a simmer on medium-high heat.
 Reduce the heat to low and keep it simmering for 45-60 minutes, until the breads are set on the top and sides.
 The bread should pull away slightly from the sides of the can.
 The internal temperature of the bread should be 200˚F / 93˚C.